 The compressor is part of the condenser assembly, and as the name would suggest, increases the pressure around the coolant by reducing its volume.
 The compressor is part of the refrigerant cycle that repeats itself over and over again within the AC machinery.

-Contact Climate Design for Air Conditioning Terms and Solutions
+Contact Climate Design for AC Service

 Were you already familiar with these air conditioning terms?
 Gaining an understanding of common terms used by AC professionals will make it easier to get the system serviced and figure out what needs to be done to update or improve cooling capacity in the home.